School Science Lessons

 It polymerizes in the presence of light or alkali, or strong acids.

-It occurs in cigarette smoke and vehicle exhaust, aquatic herbicide, kill algae and waterweeds.
+It occurs in cigarette smoke and vehicle exhaust, aquatic herbicide, kill algae and waterweeds, and it is used as a pesticide.

 Tests for glycerol